-And you know, he is right – they do change from one day to another – but the moment you lose track of the companies that fight for the same piece of the cake as you, you get into a really risky position of getting delusional and unrealistic with your achievements and weaknesses.
+However, what will happen if you ignore the companies that want the same piece of cake as you?
+That’s right.
+You get into a really risky position of getting delusional with your achievements and weaknesses.

-And because I don’t like generic advice, we will spice things up with my personal examples, and I will provide you with some simple, but effective templates that I like to make when I study the competition.
+And because I don’t like generic advice, we will spice things up with some of my personal examples.
+In addition, I will provide you with some templates that I like to make when I study the competition.
 Let’s go!

 Step 1: Identify your competitors

-Let’s say that you are a startup that is working its way towards becoming a mobile bank.
-At this point of your development, you really want to know your competition to see what is your relative position on the market – and of course, to find a competitive advantage that will help you stand out.
+During this stage, you really want to know your competition to see what is your relative position on the market.
+And of course, to help you find a competitive advantage that will help you stand out.

 Because your core business is identified by the keyword “mobile bank” (or another one, of course, this is just an example), let’s go ahead and type this keyword in Google.

-There are my results for the keyword “mobile bank” – and, as you can see, I already have my first two competitors.
+There are my results for the keyword “mobile bank”.
+And, as you can see, I already have my first two competitors.
 But it gets a little bit more complicated than that:

-- When selecting your competitors, always take into account the country and the language you are typing in.
-Of course, if you are a business that sells digital products or servces, your main competitors can easily be from other countries that you are not operating in, so don’t necessarily exclude them – because they still might grab a piece of your market.
+- When selecting your competitors, always take into account the country and the language that you are typing in.
+Of course, if you are a business that sells digital products or services, your main competitors can easily be from other countries outside your target.
+So, don’t necessarily exclude them – because they still might grab a piece of your market.

 At this stage of our Startup competitor analysis, we will take a profound look at how companies can take advantage of understanding their competition’s features, products and functionalities.